 Habitat

-Throughout the history of the species, only twenty-three members have ever been observed by humans.
-One of these was quite small, at only six inches.
-They are believed to live off the coast of North America, Baja, Hawaii, and Japan.
-But, because of the depths that they live at, around 2,000 to 4,800 feet, they are rarely seen and could live in other parts of the world’s oceans.
-Some scientists believe that these jellyfish can handle different temperatures of water, conformable in cool and warm waters.
+They are primarily found in deep-sea habitats, specifically in the northeastern Pacific Ocean.
+Its range includes areas off the coast of North America, Baja California, Hawaii, and Japan.
+But, because of the depths that they live at, around 600 to 1500 meters (2,000 to 4,800 feet), they are rarely seen and could live in other parts of the world’s oceans.
+Some scientists believe that these jellyfish can handle different temperatures of water.

 Diet